-When you compare the list of selectable counters Figure 27 and Figure 28, you will notice on the left side that ratios are shown differently in context with counters.
-In Figure 27 ratios are treated identical with counters because you can select only one counter or ratio (1-to-n relation to objects).
-Opposed to this, in Figure 28 ratios are shown apart from counters to express their differences (ratios versus absolute values) and to emphasize that you can select multiple counters or multiple ratios (n-to-1 relation to objects).
+When you compare the list of selectable counters Figure 27 on page 127 and Figure 28 on page 128, you will notice on the left side that ratios are shown differently in context with counters.
+In Figure 27 on page 127 ratios are treated identical with counters because you can select only one counter or ratio (1-to-n relation to objects).
+Opposed to this, in Figure 28 on page 128 ratios are shown apart from counters to express their differences (ratios versus absolute values) and to emphasize that you can select multiple counters or multiple ratios (n-to-1 relation to objects).
 Counters and ratios are mutually exclusive for this analysis type.

-Viewing the result of a long-term analysis About this task
+Viewing the result of a long-term analysis